rust-lang/rfcs/text/0000-futures.md

 - `Waker::wake()` must wake up an executor even if it is called from an arbitrary thread.

-An executor which implements `RawWaker` must therefore make sure that all these requirements are fulfilled.
+An executor that instantiates a `RawWaker` must therefore make sure that all these requirements are fulfilled.

 Since many of the ownership semantics that are required here can easily be met through a reference-counted `Waker` implementation, a convienence method for